 Electric Vehicle (EV) and Natural Gas Vehicle (NGV) Initiatives

 An EV is defined as a motor vehicle that can be powered by an electric motor drawing current from rechargeable storage batteries, fuel cells, or other portable sources of electrical current, and meets or exceeds applicable requirements in Title 49 of the Code of Federal Regulations, section 571, and future regulations.
 A PHEV is defined as an EV that contains an internal combustion engine and uses a battery-powered electric motor to deliver power to the drive wheels.
 When connected to the electrical grid via an electrical outlet, the vehicle must be able to recharge its battery.
 The vehicle must have the ability to travel at least 20 miles powered substantially by electricity.
+A NEV is defined as an electrically powered motor vehicle with three or four wheels that can attain a speed of at least 20 miles per hour but not exceed 25 miles per hour.
 An NGV is defined as motor vehicle that is capable of being propelled by natural gas, including compressed natural gas and liquefied natural gas.

 (Reference Minnesota Statutes 16C.138 and 169.011)